mozilla-services/autograph/docs/architecture.rst

 .. _`xpi signer's README`: https://github.com/mozilla-services/autograph/blob/master/signer/xpi/README.rst

-Signers can implement two interfaces: `DataSigner` and `HashSigner`, which correspond to the endpoints `/sign/data` and `/sign/hash` respectively.
+Signers can implement three interfaces: `FileSigner`, `DataSigner` and `HashSigner`, which correspond to the endpoints `/sign/file`, `/sign/data` and `/sign/hash` respectively.
 When a signing request is received, autograph checks if the requested signer implements the interface for the type of signature requested.
 If the requested signer doesn't support a given mode (eg. the xpi signer doesn't support the HashSigner interface), then an error is returned to the client.

 Threat Model
 ------------